jessicagomesng/pregnancy-tracker-sinatra-web-app/README.md

 ## Installation & Usage

-To use this app, clone, run rake db:migrate, and then run shotgun.
+To use this app, clone, run rake db:migrate, rake db:seed, and then run shotgun.

 ## Running Tests